wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

    ![salesforce-market-share-1500x500](https://user-images.githubusercontent.com/300046/43361208-59796650-9286-11e8-919d-bdfd0b5937b7.jpg)

 Gartner says "Salesforce leads market share with 16% in 2013 vs. SAP with 13%, and Oracle with 10%."
+See https://en.wikipedia.org/wiki/Comparison_of_CRM_systems

 PROTIP: Salesforce/Force.com seem to be more attractive to <strong>mid-market</strong> customers than SAP and Oracle.
 And smaller companies tend to more flexible about all work being done on-site.